Florence (video game): Sales

 Florence made its development costs back, but did not make enough money to fund Mountains' next project.
 Ken Wong, Florence's lead designer, described the game's sales as "okay" and stated that "Premium mobile is tough."
 At a panel discussion, Wong mentioned that half of the sales for Florence were from China, and noted that more people had played the game in Mandarin than in English.
 Wong reported at Game Developers Conference 2019 that 88% of sales were on iOS, with 41% of those iOS sales coming from China.

 Accolades

 The game was a runner-up for "Best Moment or Sequence" with "Trying to Piece the Relationship Back Together" in Giant Bomb's Game of the Year Awards 2018.
 Polygon named the game among the decade's best.
+It was also awarded an Apple Design Award in 2018.